plausible/website/_posts/2020-09-02-how-not-to-launch-on-product-hunt-and-lessons-from-our-successful-launch.md

 ### Self-hunting vs an established hunter

-We simply submitted it ourselves as we already had an audience of people who use and like Plausible Analytics.
+We submitted it ourselves as we already had an audience of people who use and like Plausible Analytics.
 If we didn't have an audience, it would help to use an established hunter as they would help bring their audience by sharing it on their social media.

-Product Hunt themselves recommend submitting the product yourself: "Spending lots of time “finding a hunter” is a distraction.
+Product Hunt recommends submitting the product yourself: "Spending lots of time “finding a hunter” is a distraction.
 You know your product better than anyone else, and it makes very little difference who hunts the product and how well it performs overall."

 "It used to matter, back in the day when we sent email notification to the hunter’s followers, but we stopped doing that a long time ago."

 If you still prefer to go with a hunter, one of the people who specializes in submitting products is Chris Messina.
-He even [has a page](https://chrismessina.me/hunt-me) where he goes through his process and lets you tell him about your product so he can hunt it.
+He [has a page](https://chrismessina.me/hunt-me) where he goes through his process and lets you tell him about your product so he can hunt it.

 ### Don't ask for upvotes, buy upvotes or try to game the system